Cary McDermott

 How do I make payments?

-For face-to-face sessions you can pay by :
+For face-to-face and online sessions you can pay by internet banking before or immediately after the appointment

 What if I need to cancel?